Updated March 28, 2023

 - The utilization of resource managers to their fullest can be guided.

 - Design trade-offs and comparing maintenance costs and software development costs can be done.

-- The progress and quality of different phases of software development life cycle can be measured and the feedback can be given to the project managers using software metrics.
+- The progress and quality of different phases of the software development life cycle can be measured, and feedback can be given to the project managers using software metrics.

 - The allocation of resources to test the code can be done based on software metrics.